cmugpi/cmugpi.github.io/initial-setup/index.md

 that appears, look at the number that comes after "OS Build".

 If that number is lower than 14316 (or if you're running a version of Windows other than Windows 10), your copy of Windows does not include this terminal.
-We recommend that you use [MobaXterm][mobaxterm] for SSH.
+In that case, we recommend that you use [MobaXterm][mobaxterm] for SSH.
 For detailed installation and setup instructions, see [this blog post][mobaxterm-tutorial].
 If you're already somewhat familiar with Linux, however, we strongly recommend that you follow the Linux initial setup instructions.

 If that number is 14316 or greater, you should follow these instructions to activate the built-in terminal: